Full of Art: Top 10 Ways to a Creative Vacation

 Scottsdale hosts a number of art-focused happenings throughout the year.
 The fun kicks off in January with the opening of Celebration of Fine Art and the Arizona Art EXPO, both of which bring together nationally celebrated and award-winning artists that produce sculptures, carvings, paintings, mixed media and more.
 In March the Scottsdale Arts Festival is your chance to purchase pieces directly from 200 jury-selected artists from the United States and Canada.

-No matter what your artistic style, Scottsdale has a museum to suit your interests.
+No matter what your artistic style is, Scottsdale has a museum to suit your interests.
 For the latest and cutting-edge modern exhibits, visit the Scottsdale Museum of Contemporary Art.
-Nearby, the Phoenix Art Museum features international and outstanding works of art and fashion design while the Heard Museum celebrates the Southwest’s American Indian cultures.
+Western Spirit: Scottsdale’s Museum of the West is the city’s newest addition, and it immerses its guests in the essence of the American West through artworks and artifacts.
+The Phoenix Art Museum features international and outstanding works of art and fashion design while the Heard Museum celebrates the Southwest’s American Indian cultures.

-Local, national and international performers take center stage in the Sonoran Desert at the Musical Instrument Museum (MIM) and Scottsdale Center for the Performing Arts.
-Browse 5,000 instruments from around the world at the MIM and then catch acts like Trace Bundy and Béla Fleck in the cutting-edge music theater.
-At the Center for Performing Arts, it’s all about eye-opening, sidesplitting and awe-inspiring presentations that include Broadway shows, standup comedy and live music.
+Local, national and international performers take center stage at the Musical Instrument Museum (MIM) and Scottsdale Center for the Performing Arts.
+Browse 5,000 instruments from around the world at the MIM and then catch acts in the cutting-edge music theater.
+At the Scottsdale Center for the Performing Arts, it’s all about eye-opening, sidesplitting and awe-inspiring presentations that include Broadway shows, standup comedy and live music.

 Public Art Collection